Welcome to today's edition of the Rush 24-7 podcast.

 And so I think that we must make serious large cuts in spending.

-We have to make huge cuts if we are to survive as a nation, and we'll be back with your calls after this.
+We have to make huge cuts if we are to survive as a nation.

 He's going to recover.

-Anyway, if you want to be on the show with us, uh the number is 800-282-2882.
+Anyway, if you want to be on the show with us, the number is 800-282-2882.

-And we're talking about unions, but before I go to the phones, I just want to talk about unions in general just for a little bit, because a lot of things people don't uh take into uh account.
+And we're talking about unions, but before I go to the phones, I just want to talk about unions in general just for a little bit, because a lot of things people don't take into account.

-Uh first of all, you hear many union leaders saying that the strike is our most powerful weapon, most powerful tool.
+First of all, you hear many union leaders saying that the strike is our most powerful weapon, most powerful tool.

 Well, that's not true at all.

-Well, it failed because the air traffic controllers union could not prevent the government, the government from hiring other workers in their place.
+Well, it failed because the air traffic controllers union could not prevent the government, the government, from hiring other workers in their place.

 Well, that's not true at all.